 - Loan Policy protects the lender’s interests in the property should a problem with the title arise.

-- Mortgage loan borrowers will be required to pay for the continued fight over the title and could lose their investment in the property.
+- Borrowers will be required to pay for the continued fight over the title and could lose their investment in the property

 While the title insurance covers homeowners for things such as mistakes in the legal description of the property or human error, be aware that the title insurance will have some exclusions—particularly in cases where violations of building codes occur after you bought your home.

 Unlike other types of insurance, title insurance is paid with a single premium at the home closing.

 - Home Buyers who are buying a resale or refinancing, they may be eligible for a “reissue” rate

 - This could offer a substantial discount off the regular premium